|Young Person Reading|

 I noticed that I had “reading” as a skill on my Linkedin profile.
 Who puts reading as a skill on Linkedin?
 Seriously, the last time I told a prospective employer that I liked to read I think I lost the bid for the job.

 Curious about reading as a marketable job skill, I punched in "reading as a skill" in the Linkedin search engine, and I got 3,987,983 hits.
-Certainly most of these hits correlate to “Reading Teacher” or “Reading Stories” and not necessarily to barebones reading.
+Certainly, most of these hits correlate to “Reading Teacher” or “Reading Stories” and not necessarily to barebones reading.

 Lots of ink has been spilled about reading.
 And most of it good.
 PSA's love talking about reading!
 Hey, frigging Harry Potter loves to read.
 And I think there is a wonderful PSA of Meryl Streep reading a book.

-But I guarantee you if you walk into a workplace and see a guy reading a book I bet you a million buck his supervisor’s going to think: “that guy’s not doing his job.”
+But I guarantee you if you walk into a workplace and see a guy reading a book I bet you a million bucks his supervisor’s going to think: “that guy’s not doing his job.”

-Hell, when I was a high school English teacher, I think when I brought a book to lunch, or was caught reading during my planning period, I could swear I got the suspicious eyes from my principal.
+Hell, when I was a high school English teacher, I think when I brought a book to lunch or was caught reading during my planning period, I could swear I got the suspicious eyes from my principal.

 Maybe I should have been grading papers.
 Or, something.

 I never realized reading as a skill until I started to write for money.

 See.
 Reading is good when you’re a writer.
 One of my clients needed some copy on the recent Jeff Koons exhibit at the Whitney so I wrote a five hundred word blurb so he could paste it to his blog.
 Simple.

 I think he was impressed.
 I guess reading the Arts section of the Times paid off.